cncf/tag-app-delivery/website/README.md

 Configuration is set in [config.toml](./config.toml).

-## Setting up a local dev instance
+## Setting up a dev instance

-There are two ways to modify the website locally.
+There a two ways to run the webserver for developing the site.

 ### Run in Dev Container
 With a development container (called workspace), the entire toolchain can be bundled up and run in any environment that can run containers.